Skip to main content

 Payment Session Token

-Payment Session Tokens are a one time use token that should be used to initialize the Confido Legal javascript SDK on your frontend.
+Payment Session Tokens are generated with the createPaymentToken mutation.
+This request can only be made with a Firm API token.
+Payment Session Tokens are a one-time-use token that should be used to initialize the Confido Legal JavaScript SDK on your frontend.
 These tokens are meant to be shared with your frontend code.

 pay_public_sandbox_31319asd**********123alskdow